M.A. in Nonprofit Organizations

 Yes, but you can take the Miller Anthology Test (MAT) as an alternative.
 All applicants must take one of the two.
 No exceptions.
 We only admit from the applicants who have a completed file.
 The GRE or the MAT is necessary to complete your application.
 Please note: We do not require the quantitative section of the GRE, only the Verbal and Analytic (writing) portions.
 Additionally if you have completed at least one full semester in a degree-seeking graduate program at UGA, your scores will be accepted indefinitely.

 The UGA Graduate School suggests a Verbal GRE score of 400 and a written, analytical score of 3.5.
 We do accept students with lower GRE scores, and welcome applications of all qualified persons with a sincere interest in social work.
 You can take the GRE once a month to improve your score.
 We recommend that you start early and repeat the test if you are not satisfied with your score.
 The Graduate School only uses the best of the two scores; so your score can never go down.
 It can only go up when you take it again.

 GRE scores must be no more than 5 years old (counted to the end of the calendar year).
-If older than that, you must retake the test and submit more up-to-date scores.
+If older than that, you must retake the test and submit more recent scores.

 All of these factors go into helping the Admissions Committee make a decision about each candidate.
 All are important.
 The application form itself explains the documentation of these additional requirements.